Reach Out and Read

 Reach Out and Read, Inc. (ROR) is a US nonprofit organization that promotes reading.

 Reach Out and Read is a national early literacy organization working directly with pediatric care providers to share the lifelong benefits that result from families reading aloud to their children every day.
-ROR programs integrate these experiences into pediatric care and providing the tools and encouragement families need to read aloud together.
+ROR programs integrate these experiences into pediatric care and provide the tools and encouragement families need to read aloud together.